+STUDENT BODIES

+THE SRC

-STUDENT BODIES THE SRC The Glasgow University Students' Representative Council (GUSRC or just SRC) has a significant role to play, not only in the lives of all the students that attend the University, but also in the University itself.
-From advice services to student media, from University Court to faxing, the SRC has a finger in a huge number of University pies, and the best news is that almost all of it is free (photocopying from 4p per sheet).
+The Glasgow University Students' Representative Council (GUSRC or just SRC) has a significant role to play, not only in the lives of all the students that attend the University, but also in the University itself.
+From advice services to student media, from University Court to printing and binding, the SRC has a finger in a huge number of University pies, and the best news is that almost all of it is free (photocopying from 4p per sheet).

 The SRC's work extends to every corner of campus, including this book, which they commission every year.
 So it's good to get familiar with them quickly by reading the introduction below in handy FAQ format.
-COVID-19 Notice: At time of writing (July 2021) COVID-19 has limited access to some of the SRC's services in the McIntyre Building.
-Check out [glasgowunisrc.org](http://glasgowunisrc.org) for updates.

 WHAT IS THE SRC?